 - When you fill out a loan or credit application, be sure that the business either shreds these applications or stores them in locked files.

 - Ask businesses what their privacy policies are and how they will use your information.

-- Keep a list of all your credit cards and bank accounts, along with their account numbers, expiration dates, and credit limits, as well as their respective fraud department phone numbers in a safe place.
+- Keep a list of all your credit cards and bank accounts, along with their account numbers, expiration dates, and credit limits, as well as their respective fraud department phone numbers in a safe secure place.

 - Instruct employees that all company business dealings are confidential, and consider (with legal counsel) asking each employee to sign a confidentiality statement as a condition of employment.

 Here are key ways that United Bank helps to safeguard your information when you bank online:

 - 128-Bit Encryption: When you access your accounts and perform transactions within Online Banking, your information is protected by 128-bit encryption.